maplibre/maplibre-gl-directions/README.md

 ### TypeScript support

-The plugin is written 100% in TypeScript and therefore ships with built-in types support.
+The plugin is written 100% in TypeScript and therefore ships with built-in types.

 ## Installation

-**❗ The plugin is awaiting to become included under the @maplibre scope.
-Until that there's no option to install it as an NPM package ❗**

 ```shell
 $ npm i @maplibre/maplibre-gl-directions